 If you are looking at travel groups to join, be sure you understand the difference between a travel group that charges a small amount ($5 to $10) per month for dues and a vacation club that requires a membership fee of several thousand dollars.
 In 2013, the Better Business Bureau's Dallas and North Texas office published an investigation into travel club selling practices, focusing on the vacation club scheme and the high membership fees some vacation clubs charge.

 Increasingly, travelers are turning to the Internet for help locating travel companions.
-The website Meetup.com, for example, allows members look for, join and start groups dedicated to travel, dining and almost anything else that interests them.
-For example, a meetup group called "50+ Singles Travel and Social Group" organizes day trips, social events, cruises, tours and visits to special events in the Baltimore area.
+The website Meetup.com, for example, allows members to look for, join, and start groups dedicated to travel, dining, and almost anything else that interests them.
+For example, a meetup group called "50+ Singles Travel and Social Group" organizes day trips, social events, cruises, tours, and visits to special events in the Baltimore area.
 The group has over 700 members.
 Tribe.net lists groups built around all types of travel-related topics; each group, or "tribe," has a forum where members can discuss items of interest.

 Always exercise caution when revealing personal information to members of an online group.
 Never agree to meet an online acquaintance in a private place; always meet in public.
 Use good judgment and trust your instincts when deciding to participate in a group event.
 Meet a potential travel companion several times before agreeing to book a trip together.